 Unfortunately, far too many drivers are noncompliant with federal safety rules, or the trucks are not maintained to proper standards.
 That may result in serious injuries and fatalities to others on the road, as well as the driver.

-A Louisville attorney familiar with federal trucking regulations will find out if your accident was partially or completely due to truckers not following the law.
+A Louisville truck accident attorney familiar with federal trucking regulations will find out if your accident was partially or completely due to truckers not following the law.

 Truck Driver Qualifications